Mapping dark matter on the celestial sphere with weak gravitational lensing: Application to DES SV data

 For comparison purposes, in \fig{\ref{fig:DES_planar}} we show the results when we bin galaxies onto two planar maps.
 The top row show the results when using a sinusoidal projection, as also used by the DES collaboration \citep{vikram:2015}.
 We rotate the projection such that the central line of the projection corresponds to ${\rm RA}=70^\degrees$, as also done by \citet{vikram:2015}.
 No other rotation is applied to fully centre the region of interest.
 In the second row we show results using a stereographic projection that has been rotated by the Euler angles $\alpha = 159^\degrees$, $\beta = -37^\degrees$ and $\gamma = 90^\degrees$, to fully centre the area of interest to the South pole about which the projection is then performed.
 We choose to also show results using the stereographic projection as the results from \fig{\ref{fig:angle_error}} suggest that this is the best projection to use.
 In both cases we use 5 arcmin pixels and apply a 20 arcmin smoothing as they do in \citet{vikram:2015}.
 We apply the required local rotations as described in \appn{\ref{sec:appendix:projections}} (in \appn{\ref{sec:appendix:projections}} we also examine the effect of not applying such rotations).
 For these planar results we also use the reduced shear algorithm described in \sectn{\ref{sec:mass_mapping:reduced_shear}}. \fig{\ref{fig:DES_planar_diff}} shows the difference between the convergence recovered on the plane for these projections and the projected convergence recovered on the sphere using the \sshtcode\ sampling shown in \fig{\ref{fig:DES_sphere}}.
+As is common with the KS estimator, both the planar and the spherical mass-maps suffer from leakage between the $E$- and $B$-mode due to both the effects of the boundary and, perhaps primarily, the significant complex noise contribution.